l77e/Petscope/README.md

 ## Third party dependencies used for this application

 * Picasso by Squareup: For image management
-* ColourSlider by naz013: For colour selection
+* ColourSlider by github.com/naz013: For colour selection
+* Animal Icons by github.com/wayou